The health and safety of everyone involved in our business is a vital consideration in everything we do.

 Policies and procedures

-We also require our supply chain partners to employ competent people and encourage their continuing professional development.
-We expect the highest occupational health and safety standards from each supplier, and this is a key consideration when awarding contracts.
-We monitor our suppliers on an ongoing basis and take the necessary steps to ensure they meet our high expectations.
+We require our supply chain partners to employ competent people and encourage their continuing professional development.
+We expect the highest health and safety standards from each supplier, and this is a key consideration when awarding contracts.
+We monitor our suppliers and take the necessary steps to ensure they meet our high expectations.

-The Group’s Health and Safety Management System is accredited to BS OHSAS 18001:2007 and is audited every six months by the British Standards Institution (BSI) in accordance with their stringent processes.
+The Group’s Health and Safety Management System is accredited to BS OHSAS 18001:2007 and during 2019–20 we will complete a migration to ISO45001:2018.

-Telford Homes operates in an industry where up to date qualifications, standards and knowledge are vital to the safe and successful operation of the business.
+Telford Homes operates in an industry where competent people with up to date qualifications, standards and knowledge are vital to the safe and successful operation of the business.